10 Signs You’re Being Exploited in a Romantic Relationship

 Now that you know the signs you are being used by your spouse, it’s time to figure out how to avoid them in the future.

-Here are tips to prevent relationship exploitation:
+Here are 5 tips to deal with relationship exploitation:

 If you feel you are being exploited in a romantic relationship, you should end things as soon as possible.
+Your peace of mind should come first.

 If you fear your partner will turn aggressive if you try to leave, contact a trusted friend, family member, or police and explain what is going on.